 The Operator shall, promptly (and in any event within 7 days of the termination or expiry of this Contract), deliver up to the Contracting Authority all documents and other materials in the possession, custody or control of the Operator that bear or incorporate any part of the Contracting Authority’s Confidential Information.

-Subject to clause 0 each of the Parties agrees to hold Confidential Information received, provided or obtained arising from their participation in this Framework Agreement and shall not disclose same to any third party except to its employees, officers or professional advisers for the purposes of carrying out obligations under the Framework Agreement, or as may be required by law.
+Subject to clause 12.0 (k)each of the Parties agrees to hold Confidential Information received, provided or obtained arising from their participation in this Framework Agreement and shall not disclose same to any third party except to its employees, officers or professional advisers for the purposes of carrying out obligations under the Framework Agreement, or as may be required by law.

 This Framework Agreement is subject to the provisions of the Freedom of Information Act 2014.
 In the event either Party receiving a request for information related to this Framework Agreement or any Contract, that Party shall consult with the other Party in respect of the request.
 The other Party shall identify any information that is not to be disclosed on grounds of commercial sensitivity and shall state the reasons for this sensitivity.
 The Party will consult the other Party about this commercially sensitive information before making a decision on any Freedom of Information request received.
 The final decision on disclosure rests with the Office of the Information Commissioner and ultimately, the courts.